Epping Cricket Club

 The record of the game states:

-On Monday se'nnight was played at Ware in Hertfordshire, a match of cricket for £50 between eleven of that town and eleven of Epping.
+"On Monday se'nnight was played at Ware in Hertfordshire, a match of cricket for £50 between eleven of that town and eleven of Epping.
 The Epping side went in first and scored 95 notches, night coming on, the match was deferred 'till the next day.
-When Ware went in, their first four fetched fourscore, which occasioned the bets to rise to 10-1 against Epping, but to the amazement of the spectators the other six men were bowled out for one notch; good bowling.
+When Ware went in, their first four fetched fourscore, which occasioned the bets to rise to 10-1 against Epping, but to the amazement of the spectators the other six men were bowled out for one notch; good bowling."

-An Epping Cricket Club was playing on a pitch on Epping Plain in 1850 with two outstanding under-arm fast bowlers, one who always played in a white top hat and another who performed in a black “topper”.
+An "Epping Cricket Club" was playing on a pitch on Epping Plain in 1850 with two outstanding under-arm fast bowlers, one who always played in a white top hat and another who performed in a black “topper”.
 In 1857 the club moved to a ground off what is now Buttercross Lane, and after a few seasons moved again to a new field at Lynceley Grange.
 It is noted that on this ground, playing against Bishop’s Stortford, each team managed to bat four times on one day but the game still ended in a tie.

 The present ground in Lower Bury Lane was leased from Copped Hall Estate and again the Cable family were very prominent.
-Their building firm erected the pavilion, the Rev. Buckmaster footing the major part of the cost, and the builders the remainder.
+Their building firm erected the pavilion, with the Rev. Buckmaster footing the major part of the cost, and the builders the remainder.
 The pavilion was officially opened on 7th May 1896 and is still used to this day and, although it has had some alterations, remains essentially the same as when it was first built.

 When the ground was opened, a supporter offered £5 for the first century scored by a player on the new ground.
 Imagine A.J.Cable's leg being pulled on scoring 99 before being caught at point so close to winning the prize on offer.
 There was in fact no century scored during the opening season and the offer was withdrawn.